-Why Study Earth and Environmental Science?
+Why Study Environmental Science?

-Earth and Environmental Science is the interdisciplinary application of natural and social sciences as well as the humanities to understanding God's creation and the human and environmental interactions that surround us.
+Environmental Science is the interdisciplinary application of natural and social sciences as well as the humanities to understanding God's creation and the human and environmental interactions that surround us.
 It is a problem-based discipline that draws on a broad understanding of biology, geology, chemistry, physics, and mathematics to develop holistic solutions to pressing environmental challenges.
 At Wheaton, all this must be integrated under a strong biblical environmental ethic to comprehensively steward the environment which God has entrusted to us.

 Environmental Science News and Stories

 You’ll spend time exploring the complex systems that make up God’s creation.
 You’ll examine interactions between human activities and the natural environment and develop holistic solutions to pressing environmental challenges, all within the context of a robust Christian creation care ethic.

 All of our faculty are published authors, with books published through Harvard, Cambridge, and Oxford university presses, among others.
 Their expertise covers the breadth of environmental science, from ecology to pollution, urban studies to international development, and water resources to sustainability.

 The Wheaton College Science Station in the Black Hills of South Dakota, ongoing connections with other environmental institutes, and our strategic location in the greater Chicago area create unique opportunities for study, research, and service in environmental and conservation science.

 A Rocha Wheaton is the student chapter of the international Christian conservation organization where you’ll participate in a wide variety of environmental action projects.

 International Sustainable Development Studies Institute

 The International Sustainable Development Studies Institute (ISDSI) in Chiang Mai, Thailand, provides opportunities for you to develop cross-cultural skills and study sustainable food systems, the political ecology of forests, and the culture and ecology of the Andaman Sea.